rolandshoemaker/acme-tls-alpn/draft-ietf-acme-tls-alpn.md

 ACME drafts specified two TLS-based challenge types: TLS-SNI-01 and TLS-SNI-02.
 These were removed because they relied on assumptions about the deployed base of HTTPS hosting providers that turned out not to be true.
 Those incorrect assumptions weakened the security of those methods.

 This document specifies a new TLS-based challenge type, TLS-ALPN-01.
-This challenge requires negotiating a new application-layer protocol.
+This challenge requires negotiating a new application-layer protocol using the TLS Application-Layer Protocol Negotiation (ALPN) Extension {{!RFC7301}}.
 Because no existing providers implement this protocol, the ability to fulfill TLS-ALPN-01 challenges is effectively opt-in.
 A service provider must proactively deploy new code in order to implement TLS-ALPN-01, so we can specify stronger controls in that code, resulting in a stronger validation method.

 # Terminology